aws/aws-lc/.github/ISSUE_TEMPLATE/build-issue.md

 ### Problem:

-A short description of the problem you are facing, include any build output and reproduction steps.
+A short description of the problem you are facing.
+Please include any build output and reproduction steps.

 #### Relevant details
 CPU architecture: (x86, x86-64, ARMv7...)